BlackPearlOrigin/blackpearlorigin/CONTRIBUTING.md

 All of our code is styled with [Prettier](https://prettier.io)

 -   Prefer using the spread syntax `{...someObj}` to `Object.assign()`
+-   Use different cases:
+    -   camelCase for constants, variables and functions
+    -   PascalCase for classes
 -   Inline exports when possible

 ```ts